#1 in Ontario Overall

 Minutes away from campus is a vibrant downtown, which is a premier destination for festivals, concerts and events, filled with a variety of shops and award-winning restaurants.

-Building on a tradition of academic excellence spanning more than four decades in the east GTA, Trent University Durham offers a dynamic and rigorous educational experience rooted in the social sciences, humanities and professional programs.
+Building on a tradition of academic excellence spanning over 4 decades in the east GTA, Trent University Durham offers a dynamic and rigorous educational experience rooted in the social sciences, humanities and professional programs.

 Full- and part-time studies in Business Administration, Social Work, Anthropology, English Literature, History, Psychology, Sociology and Communications & Critical Thinking provide the cornerstone of university learning on a human scale, with a fast-growing roster of certificate programs such as the Human Resources Postgraduate Certificate and elective courses in a broad range of disciplines.
 Students at Trent University Durham enthusiastically speak of the unparalleled sense of community on campus and the opportunity to be involved in a vibrant and dynamic student life experience.